andy23512/monkeytype-cc-extension/README.md

 After installation, click the extension icon to open an option page, where you can import a device layout file, choose which device layout to display, toggle the thumb-3 switch, and choose an OS keyboard layout.

+Clicking the settings button on the layout enters edit mode, allowing you to adjust its position, size, and transparency by dragging, resizing, and scrolling.

 ### Disclaimer

 This extension is not affiliated, associated, authorized, endorsed by, or in any way officially connected with CharaChorder and Monkeytype.